jchristgit/bolt/README.md

 You can configure the prefix used by using the environment variable `BOT_PREFIX`.
 If you want to, you can set up a bot log channel with the `BOTLOG_CHANNEL` environment variable - set this to the channel ID that you want bot events logged in.

+To configure the users able to use the `sudo` commands, set the `SUPERUSERS` environment variable to a colon (`:`) separated list of user IDs that can use these commands.